Using the CLI

 thoa jobs list

-Displays jobs in a table with columns:
+Displays a table of your jobs with the following columns:

-• Started – When the job began
+StartedWhen the job began executing

 thoa jobs list